codingforeternity/datascience/Quantum-Thoughts.md

+Email: On pg 81 (or on a piece of paper inserted) of Sean Carroll's book (9/29/15)
+* Draw 3 2d squares representing space at different points in time.
+And make a circle move across the space, changing position at each.
+This is a massive object moving through time.
+* Below this, draw another series of squares, but this time put the 3 locations of the circle all in the same square.
+This can't happen of course, but this is what it would look like to move through space while time stands still.
+This is outside the light cone.

 Email: "Bumpiness and randomness"
 * Create smoothness.
 Things work better when they are disorganized.
 Perhaps this applies to quantum mechanics